Shall we or will you?

 Why: This is an implicit order to anyone reading the law to consider these services in this way.
 This is really not necessary, because if it says so in the law, then of course any law-abiding person shall consider them in this way.
 Choose shall or will to get the nuance you want.

 A variant we often see: ‘They shall be obliged to…ʼ.
 This is a double effect. ʻThey shallʼ or ‘they are obliged to’ is quite enough for an order (unless you really want to emphasize that they are obliged on pain of being burned at the stake to be compelled to have the duty to be forced to have the obligation to have to do whatever it is).

 But: ‘they shall not be obliged to do thisʼ (unspecified persons are ordered not to oblige them to do it, so they can please themselves whether they do) is completely different from ‘they shall not do itʼ (they may not do it under any circumstances).

-As with most translation, adjusting these expressions is the work of a good editor.
+As with most translation, selecting shall or will or adjusting these expressions is the work of a good editor.
 This is one reason why the ISO standard for translation (ISO17100) requires a separate reviser to ensure a high quality translation job.